Monday, 9 September 2013

 This was especially noticeable when they took the lead on fifteen minutes.
 A ball looked to be heading for a goal kick, but a Roms forward crossed for Luke Keen to head home.
 This was a bit harsh on Boro, who were equal to Roms, even if they were missing the cutting edge that had undone many a defence in the previous season.

-Eventually Scarborough were rewarded just before the interval when Gary Bradshaw fired home James Bennett’s wayward effort.
-The consensus at the break was it was a fair scoreline and all was to play for.
 Sustenance by the way of a sensibly priced hot dog with onions at £1.50 and a quid for a cup of tea were taken on board as we went down the far side.
 This is where the majority of the Seadog fans were assembled.
 They must have numbered around 130, which was very impressive for the distance involved.

-Romulus went back into the lead when a scuffed shot was turned in by an even weaker effort by the impressive Marcus Brown who seemed to wrong foot Jason White in the Boro net.
+Romulus went back into the lead when a scuffed shot was turned in by an even weaker effort by the impressive Marcus Brown who seemed to wrong-foot Jason White in the Boro net.
 Despite this, all was to play for.
-The home keeper Matt Coton was perhaps lucky that the referee was in generous mood soon after.
-He was penalised for holding the ball too long in his hands.
-As a Boro player tried to grab it to take a quick free kick, Coton kicked it away.
-It could have easily resulted in two yellow cards, but the official settled with a caution for the relieved custodian.
+The home goalkeeper Matt Coton was perhaps lucky that the referee was in a generous mood soon after.

 Boro’s misery was confounded as Brown walloped in another while on the run with twenty minutes to go with heavy rain beginning to fall.
-Roms made it four eight minutes later as the visiting defence were outdone for pace not for the first time, leading to an exposed White having to come out to try and thwart another attack, leaving Tyrone Amory to slot into an empty goal.
+Roms made it four eight minutes later as the visiting defence was outdone for pace, not for the first time.

-Boro boss Rudy Funk had once again rung the changes to try and get some attacking impetus for his team who looked one paced and were set up with leading scorer Ryan Blott stuck out wide.
+Frankly, they looked one-paced and were set up with leading scorer Ryan Blott stuck out wide.
 Admittedly, the team were in their relevant infancy together, but the system was not working.
 The only discernible tactic appeared to have midfield maestro Bryan Hughes trying to pick out remote, static and marked colleagues in forward positions.

-In a show of defiance centre back Paul Foot was sent up front.
+In a show of defiance, centre-back Paul Foot was sent up front.
 Roms packed their defence, but at least Boro panicked them a little at last.
 Skipper Foot headed home in the last minute of normal time as Boro continued to press.

-It was the urgency that appeared to be missing for long periods of the encounter, but in the end it was too little too late.
+It was the urgency that appeared to be missing for long periods of the encounter, but in the end, it was too little too late.
 Thankfully the torrential rain had subsided before the end.
 While waiting for Fred I stood below the open window of the away team dressing room.
-It’s fair to say that it was hurting the team as much as us fans.

-I said my goodbyes and bumped into a friendly home official outside who was most gracious in victory and complimentary about the Boro support.
 As I boarded the 5.20 train I thought my luck was changing.
 My first six results on my football bet had all come in.
 I quickly searched Twitter knowing that a Margate victory at home to Leiston would net me over £195.
-In true form the game had ended 1-1.
+In true form, the game had ended 1-1.

-After a walk around the much improved Birmingham city centre I boarded the 6.10 back to London.
+After a walk around the much improved Birmingham city centre, I boarded the 6.10 back to London.
 I saved some time by getting off at Watford Junction to take a train to Wembley Central and then a bus home.
 I was indoors by 8pm for some additional sleep to the one I’d had on the way before my night shift.

 It had been a disappointing day, but I was able to put it into perspective after the awful news the day before of a friend and former colleague taking his own life at a tragically young age.
 I had tomorrow to look forward to.
 RIP Big Dan.